 - Adjust speed

 One reason Canva is so popular for social content is its support for different aspect ratios.
 You can create and edit videos in 1:1, 9:16, and 16:9, making it easy to produce content for platforms like Instagram, TikTok, or YouTube.
+Plus, you can also upload and edit an audio file and make simple audio edits along the way.
 And by inviting team members and collaborators to edit the content with you, you can deliver more content faster.

 And when it comes to the content itself, you can either upload your own footage or take advantage of Canva’s stock library.
 This lets you try out different video clips there and then, instead of wasting time trawling through stock footage around the web.